Dead Poets Society: Box office

-Critical response
+Critical reception

-On review aggregator Rotten Tomatoes, Dead Poets Society holds an approval rating of 85%, based on 65 reviews, with an average score of 7.2/10.
+Dead Poets Society received mixed reviews from critics upon its release.
+On the review aggregator Rotten Tomatoes, Dead Poets Society holds an approval rating of 85% based on 66 reviews, with an average score of 7.2/10.
 The website's critical consensus reads: "Affecting performances from the young cast and a genuinely inspirational turn from Robin Williams grant Peter Weir's prep school drama top honors."
-On Metacritic, the film received a score of 79, based on 15 reviews, indicating "generally favorable" reviews.
+On Metacritic, the film received a score of 79 based on 15 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a rare "A+" grade on a scale of A+ to F.

 The Washington Posts reviewer called it "solid, smart entertainment", and praised Robin Williams for giving a "nicely restrained acting performance".
 Vincent Canby of The New York Times also praised Williams' "exceptionally fine performance", while writing that "Dead Poets Society... is far less about Keating than about a handful of impressionable boys."
+Luke Buckmaster, writing for The Guardian, praised the film for the way "O Captain!
+My Captain!" was incorporated into it, and said he felt "inspired" by it.
+In contrast, film historian Leonard Maltin gave the film a more mixed review, writing "Well made, extremely well acted, but also dramatically obvious and melodramatically one-sided.
+Nevertheless, Tom Schulman's screenplay won an Oscar."
+John Simon, writing for National Review, said that Dead Poets Society was the most dishonest film that he had seen in some time.

 Pauline Kael was unconvinced about the film and its "middlebrow highmindedness", but praised Williams.
 "Robin Williams' performance is more graceful than anything he's done before [–] he's totally, concentratedly there – [he] reads his lines stunningly, and when he mimics various actors reciting Shakespeare there's no undue clowning in it; he's a gifted teacher demonstrating his skills."
-Roger Ebert's review for the Chicago Sun-Times gave the film two stars out of four.
-He criticized Williams for spoiling an otherwise creditable dramatic performance by occasionally veering into his onstage comedian's persona, and lamented that for a film set in the 1950s, there was no mention of the Beat Generation writers popular among college students of the era.
-Additionally, Ebert described the film as an often poorly constructed "collection of pious platitudes...
-The movie pays lip service to qualities and values that, on the evidence of the screenplay itself, it is cheerfully willing to abandon."

-On their Oscar-nomination edition of Siskel & Ebert, both Gene Siskel (who also gave the film a mixed review) and Ebert disagreed with Williams's Oscar nomination.
-Ebert said that he would have swapped Williams with either Matt Dillon for Drugstore Cowboy or John Cusack for Say Anything.
-On their If We Picked the Winners special in March 1990, Ebert chose the film's Best Picture nomination as the worst nomination of the year, believing that it took a slot that could have gone to Spike Lee's Do the Right Thing.
-Film historian Leonard Maltin wrote: "Well made, extremely well acted, but also dramatically obvious and melodramatically one-sided.
-Nevertheless, Tom Schulman's screenplay won an Oscar."
+Roger Ebert gave the film a two-star review, saying "Dead Poets Society is a collection of pious platitudes masquerading as a courageous stand in favor of something: doing your own thing, I think."
+Kevin Dettmar, writing for The Atlantic, criticized Dead Poets Society for its portrayal of literature studying, which he called "misleading" and "deeply seductive", and labelled the lessons that Mr. Keating's character gives as "anti-intellectual".